Devil

-A devil is the mythical personification of evil as it is conceived in various cultures and religious traditions.
+The devil is a mythical personification of evil as conceived in various cultures and religious traditions.
 It is seen as the objectification of a hostile and destructive force.
-Jeffrey Burton Russell states that the different conceptions of the devil can be summed up as 1) a principle of evil independent from God, 2) an aspect of God, 3) a created being turning evil (a fallen angel) or 4) a symbol of human evil.
+Jeffrey Burton Russell states that the different conceptions of the Devil can be summed up as 1. a principle of evil independent from God, 2. an aspect of God, 3. a created being turning evil (a fallen angel) or 4. a symbol of human evil.

 Each tradition, culture, and religion with a devil in its mythos offers a different lens on manifestations of evil.
 The history of these perspectives intertwines with theology, mythology, psychiatry, art, and literature, developing independently within each of the traditions.
-It occurs historically in many contexts and cultures, and is given many different names—Satan (Judaism), Lucifer (Christianity), Beelzebub (Judeo-Christian), Mephistopheles (German), Iblis (Islam)—and attributes: it is portrayed as blue, black, or red; it is portrayed as having horns on its head, and without horns, and so on.
+In Christian and Islamic traditions, the Devil is often seen as a tempter who leads people into sin and commands demons.
+It occurs historically in many contexts and cultures, and is given many different names—Satan (Judaism), Lucifer (Christianity), Beelzebub, Mephistopheles (German), Iblis or Azazil (Islam)—and attributes: it is portrayed as blue, black, or red; it is portrayed as having horns on its head, and without horns, and so on.

 Etymology

 The Modern English word devil derives from the Middle English devel, from the Old English dēofol, that in turn represents an early Germanic borrowing of the Latin diabolus.

 This in turn was borrowed from the Greek διάβολος diábolos, "slanderer".

-The word devil in today's Farsi is pronounced as dev or div.
-In the Shahnameh they are mentioned as guardians of the Caspian Sea.